Measuring a localization phase diagram controlled by the interplay of disorder and driving

 The first main result of this work is the experimental observation of the predicted delocalized lobes in the region $|\Delta/J_\mathrm{eff}|<2$.
-The data clearly exhibit a drive-amplitude-dependent localization-delocalization phase transition, featuring metallic lobes separated by fingers of an insulating phase touching the y axis at the zeroes of the Bessel function $\mathcal{J}_0(K_0)$ where $J_\mathrm{eff}=0$.
-The analytic $\Delta/|J_\mathrm{eff}|=2$ curves correspond very well to the transition observed both in experimental expansion data (Fig.~\ref{fig:phaseDiagram}(a) and Fig.~\ref{fig:phaseDiagram}(b)) and in numerically calculated $\langle\mathrm{IPR}\rangle$ (Fig.~\ref{fig:phaseDiagram}(c) and Fig.~\ref{fig:phaseDiagram}(d)).
-The transition between phases is intrinsically somewhat less sharp when measuring width $\sigma$ rather than $\langle\mathrm{IPR}\rangle$, because the measured $\sigma$ scales strongly with the effective hopping time $\hbar/|J_\mathrm{eff}|$ even in delocalized regions.
-The form of the measured high-frequency phase diagram of Fig.~\ref{fig:phaseDiagram}(a) agrees with both numerical theory (Fig. \ref{fig:phaseDiagram}(b)) and analytic approximation, indicating that these data constitute observation of the phase boundaries arising from the interplay between quasi-disorder and driving.
+The data clearly exhibit a drive-amplitude-dependent localization-delocalization phase transition, featuring metallic lobes separated by fingers of an insulating phase touching the $\Delta=0$ axis at the zeroes of the Bessel function $\mathcal{J}_0(K_0)$ where $J_\mathrm{eff}=0$.
+The analytic $\Delta/|J_\mathrm{eff}|=2$ curves correspond very well to the transition observed both in experimental expansion data (Figs.~\ref{fig:phaseDiagram}(a) and (b)) and in numerically calculated $\langle\mathrm{IPR}\rangle$ (Figs.~\ref{fig:phaseDiagram}(c) and (d)).
+The transition between phases is intrinsically somewhat less sharply seen in measured change in width $\sigma - \sigma_0$ than $\langle\mathrm{IPR}\rangle$ because $\sigma - \sigma_0$ scales with the effective hopping time $\hbar/|J_\mathrm{eff}|$ even in delocalized regions.
+The form of the measured high-frequency phase diagram of Fig.~\ref{fig:phaseDiagram}(a) agrees with both the numerical theory of Fig. \ref{fig:phaseDiagram}(b) and the analytic approximation of Eq.~\eqref{basicHamiltonian_TB_FL}, indicating that these data constitute observation of the phase boundaries arising from the interplay between quasidisorder and driving.